---WARNINGS AND PRECAUTIONS---
+-----WARNINGS AND PRECAUTIONS-----

-- Cerebrovascular Adverse Reactions: Increased incidence of cerebrovascular adverse reactions (e.g., stroke, transient ischemic attack) has been seen in elderly patients with dementia-related psychoses treated with atypical antipsychotic drugs (5.3) - Neuroleptic Malignant Syndrome (NMS): Manage with immediate discontinuation and close monitoring (5.4) - Metabolic Changes: Atypical antipsychotics have been associated with metabolic changes.
+- Cerebrovascular Adverse Reactions: Increased incidence of cerebrovascular adverse reactions (e.g., stroke, transient ischemic attack) has been seen in elderly patients with dementia-related psychoses treated with atypical antipsychotic drugs (5.3) - Neuroleptic Malignant Syndrome (NMS): Manage with immediate discontinuation and close monitoring (5.4)

+- Metabolic Changes: Atypical antipsychotics have been associated with metabolic changes.
 These metabolic changes include hyperglycemia, dyslipidemia, and weight gain (5.5) - Hyperglycemia and Diabetes Mellitus: Monitor patients for symptoms of hyperglycemia including polydipsia, polyuria, polyphagia, and weakness.
 Monitor glucose regularly in patients with diabetes or at risk for diabetes - Dyslipidemia: Undesirable alterations have been observed in patients treated with atypical antipsychotics.
-Appropriate clinical monitoring is recommended, including fasting blood lipid testing at the beginning of, and periodically, during treatment - Weight Gain: Gain in body weight has been observed; clinical monitoring of weight is recommended - Tardive Dyskinesia: Discontinue if clinically appropriate (5.6) - Hypotension: Use with caution in patients with known cardiovascular or cerebrovascular disease (5.7) - Increased Blood Pressure in Children and Adolescents: Monitor blood pressure at the beginning of, and periodically during treatment in children and adolescents (5.9) - Leukopenia, Neutropenia and Agranulocytosis: Monitor complete blood count frequently during the first few months of treatment in patients with a pre-existing low white cell count or a history of leukopenia/neutropenia and discontinue quetiapine extended-release tablet at the first sign of a decline in WBC in absence of other causative factors (5.10) - Cataracts: Lens changes have been observed in patients during long-term quetiapine treatment.
-Lens examination is recommended when starting treatment and at 6-month intervals during chronic treatment (5.11) - Anticholinergic (antimuscarinic) Effects: Use with caution with other anticholinergic drugs and in patients with urinary retention, prostatic hypertrophy, constipation, or increased intraocular pressure (5.20).
+Appropriate clinical monitoring is recommended, including fasting blood lipid testing at the beginning of, and periodically, during treatment - Weight Gain: Gain in body weight has been observed; clinical monitoring of weight is recommended - Tardive Dyskinesia: Discontinue if clinically appropriate (5.6) - Hypotension: Use with caution in patients with known cardiovascular or cerebrovascular disease (5.7) - Increased Blood Pressure in Children and Adolescents: Monitor blood pressure at the beginning of, and periodically during treatment in children and adolescents (5.9) - Leukopenia, Neutropenia and Agranulocytosis: Monitor complete blood count frequently during the first few months of treatment in patients with a pre-existing low white cell count or a history of leukopenia/neutropenia and discontinue quetiapine at the first sign of a decline in WBC in absence of other causative factors (5.10) - Cataracts: Lens changes have been observed in patients during long-term quetiapine treatment.
+Lens examination is recommended when starting treatment and at 6-month intervals during chronic treatment (5.11) - Anticholinergic (antimuscarinic) Effects: Use with caution with other anticholinergic drugs and in patients with urinary retention, prostatic hypertrophy or constipation (5.20).

-----ADVERSE REACTIONS-----
+-----ADVERSE REACTIONS-----

-Most common adverse reactions (incidence ≥5% and twice placebo): Adults: somnolence, dry mouth, constipation, dizziness, increased appetite, dyspepsia, weight gain, fatigue, dysarthria, and nasal congestion (6.1) Children and Adolescents: somnolence, dizziness, fatigue, increased appetite, nausea, vomiting, dry mouth, tachycardia, weight increased (6.1)
+- Most common adverse reactions (incidence ≥5% and twice placebo): Adults: somnolence, dry mouth, dizziness, constipation, asthenia, abdominal pain, postural hypotension, pharyngitis, weight gain, lethargy, ALT increased, dyspepsia.
+(6.1) - Children and Adolescents: somnolence, dizziness, fatigue, increased appetite, nausea, vomiting, dry mouth, tachycardia, weight increased (6.1)

-To report SUSPECTED ADVERSE REACTIONS, contact Lupin Pharmaceuticals Inc. at 1-800-399-2561 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Lupin Pharmaceuticals, Inc. at 1-800-399-2561 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-----DRUG INTERACTIONS-----
+-----DRUG INTERACTIONS-----

-- Concomitant use of strong CYP3A4 inhibitors: Reduce quetiapine dose to one sixth when coadministered with strong CYP3A4 inhibitors (e.g., ketoconazole, ritonavir) (2.5, 7.1, 12.3) - Concomitant use of strong CYP3A4 inducers: Increase quetiapine dose up to 5 fold when used in combination with a chronic treatment (more than 7 to 14 days) of potent CYP3A4 inducers (e.g. phenytoin, rifampin, St. John's wort) (2.6, 7.1, 12.3) - Discontinuation of strong CYP3A4 inducers: Reduce quetiapine dose by 5 fold within 7 to 14 days of discontinuation of CYP3A4 inducers (2.6, 7.1, 12.3)
+- Concomitant Use of Strong CYP3A4 Inhibitors: Reduce quetiapine dose to one sixth when coadministered with strong CYP3A4 inhibitors (e.g. ketoconazole, ritonavir) (2.5, 7.1, 12.3) - Concomitant Use of Strong CYP3A4 Inducers: Increase quetiapine dose up to 5 fold when used in combination with a chronic treatment (more than 7 to 14 days) of potent CYP3A4 inducers (e.g. phenytoin, rifampin, St. John's wort) (2.6, 7.1, 12.3) - Discontinuation of Strong CYP3A4 Inducers: Reduce quetiapine dose by 5 fold within 7 to 14 days of discontinuation of CYP3A4 inducers (2.6, 7 1, 12.3)

----USE IN SPECIFIC POPULATIONS-----
+-----USE IN SPECIFIC POPULATIONS-----

-Pregnancy:

-May cause extrapyramidal and/or withdrawal symptoms in neonates with third trimester exposure.
+• Pregnancy: May cause extrapyramidal and/or withdrawal symptoms in neonates with third trimester exposure.
 (8.1)